-What is the June 12 Holiday in the Philippines, and how much should employees get paid?
+What is the June 12 holiday in the Philippines, and how much should employees get paid?

 The Philippines has various holidays year in and year out.
 As a business, it is important to note these, particularly the regular holidays.
 These are dates that commemorate or observe events that people find relevant to the country’s history.
 One of these holidays is in June.